xregistry/spec/core/spec.md

 ## Registry Attributes and APIs

 This section defines common Registry metadata attributes and APIs.
 It is an explicit goal for this specification that metadata can be created and managed in files in a file system, for instance in a Git repository, and also managed in a Registry service that implements the API described here.

 For instance, during development of a module, the metadata about the events raised by the modules will best be managed in a file that resides alongside the module's source code.
-When the module is ready to be deployed into a concrete system, the metadata about the events will be registered in a Registry service along with the endpoint where those events can be subscribed to or consumed from, and which allows discovery of the endpoint and all related metadata by other systems at runtime.
+When the module is ready to be deployed into a concrete system, the metadata about the events will be registered in a Registry service along with the endpoints where those events can be subscribed to or consumed from, and which allows discovery of the endpoints and all related metadata by other systems at runtime.

 Therefore, the hierarchical structure of the Registry model is defined in such